 Benzodiazepines cause drowsiness, memory loss, confusion, blurred vision, slowed breathing and muscle weakness.
 They can help with anxiety but are highly addictive when used for more than a few weeks.

 Stimulants such as cocaine cause a spike in dopamine that leads to increased confidence, euphoria and hypersensitivity to sight, touch and sound.
-It increases the body temperature, dilates the pupils and causes the heart to beat faster while causing your blood vessels to constrict.
-This can lead to overdose and death.
+It increases the body temperature, dilates the pupils and increase heart rate while causing your blood vessels to constrict.
+This can lead to heart attack, overdose and death.

-Chronic use of heroin changes the structure of the brain, creating long-term imbalances in vital hormones and neurotransmitters.
+Chronic use of heroin can cause structural brain damage, creating long-term imbalances in vital hormones and neurotransmitters.
 White matter diminishes, meaning you’ll struggle with decision making and responding to stressful situations and have less control over mental and physical functions.

-Long-term use of these drugs increases your risk of developing osteoporosis, as well as making changes to your brain functioning.
+Long-term use of these drugs leads to an increased risk factor for developing osteoporosis, as well as causing brain changes and functioning.
 Anxiety and depression are common in chronic, long-term users of opioids.

 In the long term, these drugs can cause impaired vision, disinhibition, sexual dysfunction and memory problems.
 While they can be used short term to treat the symptoms of anxiety or depression, they don’t address the cause of these issues and end up making them worse in the long run.

-Long-term cocaine use can cause the reward pathways to become less sensitive to natural stimuli, making it difficult to get pleasure from things you once enjoyed.
-It also makes you more vulnerable to stress, leading to irritability and low mood when you don’t have access to the drug.
+Long-term cocaine use can cause the reward pathways to become less sensitive to natural stimuli, making it difficult to experience feelings of pleasure from things you once enjoyed.
+It also makes you more vulnerable to stress, leading to irritability and mood swings when you don’t have access to the drug.

 Get Help for Drug Addiction Today

 Psychoactive substances take a direct impact on the vital neural pathways that cause you to function, so there is no such thing as a safe drug.
-Repeated use over time leads to further mental and physical problems.
-If you’ve been using drugs and you’re worried about the effects they’re having on you, call New Day Recovery today at (330) 886-4744 to speak to an expert.
+Repeated use over time leads to further physical and mental health problems, while trying to discontinue use can cause potentially dangerous withdrawal symptoms.
+If you’ve been using drugs and you’re worried about the health effects they’re having on you, call New Day Recovery today at (330) 886-4744 to speak to an expert about addiction treatment or entering a treatment program.